tylerlemke/angularLabExample/README.md

 # nodeLabExample
-Playing with node and express a bit.
-This setup might be used to teach students about nodejs and routing.
+Playing with Node, Express and Angular.

 #Setup: